3D-CNN for Facial Micro- and Macro-expression Spotting on Long Video Sequences using Temporal Oriented Reference Frame: Experiment

-The datasets used are SAMM Long Videos (SAMM-LV) \cite{yap2020samm} with 147 long videos containing 343 MaEs and 159 MEs; and CAS(ME)\textsuperscript{2} \cite{qu2017cas} with 87 long videos containing 300 MaEs and 57 MEs.
-The duration analysis of MEs and MaEs in the long videos are shown in Table \ref{tab:duration analysis}.
-It is noted that the ME duration of SAMM-LV is shorter than CAS(ME)\textsuperscript{2}, but the MaE duration is longer.
+\textbf{MEGC2021 Spotting Datasets.} The datasets used are SAMM Long Videos (SAMM-LV) \cite{yap2020samm} with 147 long videos containing 343 MaEs and 159 MEs; and CAS(ME)\textsuperscript{2} \cite{qu2017cas} with 87 long videos containing 300 MaEs and 57 MEs.
 The original ground truth of these datasets consist of onset, apex, and offset frame labels of each facial expression.
 We label the ground truth of movement from the onset frame to the offset frame, inclusively.
-Our ground truth consists of two labels of binaries where \enquote{0} represents absence while \enquote{1} represents presence of ME or/and MaE.
+Our ground truth consists of two labels of binaries where ``0" represents absence while ``1" represents presence of ME or/and MaE.